kennethjiang/react-native-connected-common/README.md

 *TL;DR:*

-1. Setup GPG keys.
+1. Setup GPG key.
 Tech support will know how to get you the appropriate GPG key.
 1. To publish an update to go Android Studio > Gradle right side tab > android > upload > uploadArchives.

 Go to [Sonatype](https://oss.sonatype.org/#stagingRepositories) (login account connectedlab) to manage and publish the repository [as described in their docs](http://central.sonatype.org/pages/releasing-the-deployment.html).